yaramohajerani/GL_learning/README.md

 For questions, contact **Yara Mohajerani** at [ymohajer@uci.edu](mailto:ymohajer@uci.edu).

-For a list of Python dependencies or creating a Conda environment, please refer to `requirements.txt` or `gl_env.yml`.
+For a list of Python dependencies or creating a Conda environment, please refer to  `gl_env.yml`.
+In addition, you also need to install `label_centerlines` from [this repo](https://github.com/ungarj/label_centerlines).

 ---